Kapendev/parin/README.md

 The final line modifies the default app.d and dub.json files, downloads raylib, and creates the necessary folders for Parin to function properly.
 The following folders will be created:

-* assets: This folder is used to store game assets.
+* assets: This folder is used to store assets.
 * web: This folder is used for exporting to the web.

 Once the installation is complete, run the following command: